 Practice your ceramics techniques using ASLD's finely-tuned hand-building and wheel-throwing studio setups.

 $7.50 per week | INCLUDED IN COURSE MATERIALS FEES

-Ceramics studios are only open to currently enrolled students, and the following policies apply for the duration of each course and specified sessions.
+Ceramics studios are only open to students currently enrolled in ceramics courses, and the following policies apply for the duration of each course and specified sessions.

 A weekly studio lab fee for each ceramics course covers —

 Additional materials fees may apply for classes that require special materials.
 See course listings for fees for individual courses.

 You will need to bring all other supplies.